-I referred to a couple of papers from Google that tell us more about how projects involving Table Search and Dataset Search at Google work.
-I mentioned Custom Search Engines at the start of this post, and would really like to see a similar paper that might tell us more about the use of those at Google.
+I referred to a couple of papers from Google that tells us more about how projects involving Table Search and Dataset Search at Google work.
+I mentioned Custom Search Engines at the start of this post and would like to see a similar paper that might tell us more about the use of those at Google.

 It’s nice to see things like these case studies on the use of structured data on sites.

 Are you using Structured Data on your pages?
-It is likely that the search engines will be paying more attention to such data.
+The search engines will likely be paying more attention to such data.